 All of those flavors are front and center in this cobbler recipe!

 With each bite, your senses are delighted with all of the flavors and textures.
-And if you close your eyes, you may actually think you’re taking a bite out of a cake!
+And if you close your eyes, you may think you’re taking a bite out of a cake!
 But, what may be the pièce de résistance – the gooey, caramel filling.

 And if I haven’t tempted you enough with this pineapple cobbler for two, I will leave you with this: a cobbler dessert is incredibly versatile.
 The sky is nearly the limit when imagining a fruity filling with biscuit topping.
-Take my chocolate stone fruit cobbler and white peach cobbler as examples.
+Take my chocolate stone fruit cobbler and white peach gluten free cobbler as examples.

 So here’s to summer and what may be one of the easiest desserts to make!